ScottyFran/IntrotoProgrammingFinalProject/README.md

-# IntrotoProgrammingFinalProject
+# IntrotoProgrammingFinalProject (Main.py)

 # The Collector:
 Using different classes to differentiate player and mobs.

 # Description
-Collect the amount of loot to win!!!
+- Collect 20 blocks and earn points.
+- When 20 points are collected you win!!

 # Dependencies
 Python
 Pygame
-Image File
+Image Module
+Settings Module

 # Installing
 How/where to download your program
 Any modifications needed to be made to files/folders Executing program
+- Download main.py off GitHub
+- Make sure images are downloaded as well (key part to functionality of game)
+- Audio file needs to be downloaded as well (SM.mp3)
+- setting.py needs to be downloaded (includes setting for game to run)

---How to run the program
+# How to run the program
-Step-by-step bullets
-code blocks for commands
+- Once all programs are downloaded, press the "run code button"
+- Onne the game ends, close it and run the code again

 # Help
-When game ends, run the python file again.
+When game ends, close program and run again within the python file

 # Contributors names and contact info